joe-taylor/bcdc-devenv/README.md

 ### Use docker-compose

-This would complement and not replace the existing VirtualBox VMs.
+This would complement - not replace - the existing VirtualBox VMs.
 It would be used for things like keycloak.

 ### Uses vagrant hostmanager plugin